eggheadio-projects/gatsby-theme-authoring-notes/06-display-sorted-data-with-use-static-query-in-gatsby.md

 ```
 At localhost:8000, our layout shows up containing a dump of each event and its data.

-## Update the event list component
+## Update the event list component to format event data
 Instead of raw data, we want to display the event data in markup.

 In event-list.js, we refactor our EventList component: